 Also, Figure 7.6 is deleted.
-Further, Section 7.3(Part 1)(D)(5)(a) is revised to read "The sight visibility triangle shall be established by connecting points along the nearest edge of the nearest travel lane at the distances...".
+Further, Section 7.3(Part 1)(D)(5)(a) is revised to read "The sight visibility triangle shall be established by connecting the following three points (1) the point at the intersection of nearest edge of the nearest travel lane on each intersecting street, road, driveway, or alley and (2 and 3) the points along the nearest edge of each nearest travel lane at the distances specified by the Sight Visibility Standards Table".